 Lentil Quinoa with Asparagus and Peas

-- 2 TB extra virgin olive oil (or veg broth if you're not using oil)
+- 2 Tablespoons extra virgin olive oil (or veg broth if you're not using oil)

 - 2 cloves of garlic, minced